 White Vinegar: I typically use common white distilled vinegar, though I’ve been meaning to try this with cider vinegar, just to see how it is.

 Red Pepper Flakes: I have experimented with adding hot peppers to my jam, in addition to the sweet peppers, to add a little heat to my jam.
-I’ve found jalapeno work, though it’s hard to control the heat and the green colour muddies the jam colour slightly.
+I’ve found jalapeño work, though it’s hard to control the heat and the green colour muddies the jam colour slightly.
 In the end, I’ve settled on using red pepper flakes, as it’s easier to control.
 Adding 1/8 tsp will give you very mild heat.
-Just a small note.
-Increase from there, depending on how hot or not you’d like your jam.
+You can increase from there, depending on how hot or not you’d like your jam.
 You probably don’t want to go much beyond about 1/2 tsp though.